Can You Guess Types Of Small Palm Trees?

 6. Adonidia Palm

 The Adonidia palm is a short palm bush with a sleek, thin trunk.
-This famous Florida palm tree, sometimes known as the Christmas palm, reaches a height of roughly 6 feet (2 m).
+This famous short Florida palm tree, sometimes known as the Christmas palm, reaches a height of roughly 6 feet (2 m).
 The little palm with high curving leaves that span up to 8 ft.
 (2.4 m) broad is identified by its exquisite canopy.